-HD 442 Children's Art Studio Practicum 3-6 units
+HD 442 Children's Art Studio Practicum 4 units

-Students work directly with children ages two to eight in the Children's Art Studio, supervised by resident artists.
-There are opportunities for: age-appropriate curriculum development; directed teaching in art, movement and music; preparing and hanging exhibitions; ceramic kiln firings; and cataloging children's art and multicultural art in 35mm slide format for the Pacific Oaks Permanent Collection.
-Documentation and one weekly seminar are required.
+Students work directly with children ages two to nine years in the Children's Art Studio, supervised by resident artist; learn age-appropriate art curriculum using various media; and apply skills and knowledge in directed teaching.
+Also included will be the art of preparing and hanging exhibitions, ceramic kiln firing, documenting and cataloging children's art for the Pacific Oaks Permanent Collection.
+Written documentation and regular attendance at seminars are required.
+Enrollment is limited.
+Consent of instructor required.